arkency/posts/posts/2016-04-29-packaging-ruby-programs-in-nixos.md

 ## Simplest ruby package

-Our program is distributed as a gem, so we can take an advantage of the fact that NixOS has a built-in `bundlerEnv` function for creating Bundler environments as packages.
+Our program is distributed as a gem, so **we can take an advantage of the fact that NixOS has a built-in `bundlerEnv` function for creating Bundler environments as packages**.
 After checking out how other ruby programs' packages look like, we can write following function:

 ```